Good Times Roll

-"Good Times Roll" is a song by American rock band the Cars released as the first track from their 1978 debut album The Cars.
+"Good Times Roll" is a song by American rock band the Cars from their debut studio album The Cars (1978).
 Written by Ric Ocasek as a sarcastic comment on rock's idea of good times, the song features layered harmonies courtesy of producer Roy Thomas Baker.

 "Good Times Roll" was released as the third single from the album in 1979, charting at number 41 in the United States.
 It has since received positive critical reception and has appeared on many of the Cars' compilation albums.

 Background

 Written and sung by Cars lead vocalist and rhythm guitarist Ric Ocasek, "Good Times Roll" was released as the third single from the band's debut album.
 Ocasek wrote the song as a sarcastic commentary on the good times in rock music, saying, "That was my song about what the good times in rock 'n' roll really mean, instead of what they're supposed to be.
 It was kind of a parody of good times, really.
 It was kinda like not about good times at all."

 "Good Times Roll," like the rest of the album, was produced by Roy Thomas Baker, who was responsible for the recording's layered harmonies.
 Ocasek recalled, "I just remember when we did 'Good Times Roll' in the studio in England on the first record, and we heard back the vocals.
 I told Roy that I thought it was way, way too much. ...
 But you know, it grew on me later and it sounded so smooth.
 It was a nice process to do it because Roy, you know, was fortunate enough to have a 40-track machine ... so he could do layering of vocals a lot."

 The song begins with electronic drums and a guitar riff, soon joined by Ocasek's lead vocals and synthesizers by keyboardist Greg Hawkes.
 The song notably features the lyric "Let them brush your rock 'n' roll hair"; when asked if the line was a throwaway, Ocasek replied, "Not in my opinion.
 It's like 'let them do whatever they want to do.